Distance: 58 miles out and back

 It’s the only paved road by which Coveloans can leave town, and the river attracts lots of water seekers in the summer, so traffic can be substantial.
 I recommend doing it early in the morning or sometime other than summer or both.
 Anyway, the Eel River Canyon is prettier in early morning, before the sun gets high.
 The seven-mile stretch from the Eel River Bridge to Dos Rios is the ride’s best scenery, and it’s essentially flat, which makes it a rarity in Bestrides.
-The Mapyride elevation total gives the impression of a fairly laborious outing, but it’s actually a piece of cake.
-The only time you’ll work is the 2-mile climb back to the summit from Covelo, and that’s only 6-7%.
+The elevation total gives the impression of a laborious outing, but I didn’t find it hard at all.
+The only time you’ll work is the 2-mile hill just before the turn-around, and that’s never worse than 6-8%.

 Highway 162 winds west to east across much of California and shows up in Bestrides more than once.
 For instance, it’s the road from which the Bald Rock Road ride, northeast of Oroville, takes off.
 Here we are at the western terminus, where it deadends on Hwy 101.
 There’s a large dirt parking lot 1/4 mile up 162.
 Ride to Covelo (KOH vuh low) on Hwy 162 (aka Covelo Road, a name I’ve only seen on maps); turn around and ride back.

 You begin with 8 miles of rollers.
 In this world, some rollers are too small to notice, some are so large each uphill pitch kills all your momentum and enthusiasm, and some are just right, big enough to notice but small enough that you can power up the upslopes standing and feel buff at the crest.
 Covelo Road’s rollers are pretty much ideal.
 The scenery is conventional brush and small tree.
 You’re following a creek, but you can’t see it.